 “Sigmund Freud famously asked: ‘What do women want?’” said Dr. Valerie Steele.
 “For many women, the answer would appear to be shoes, especially beautiful, high-heeled shoes, and specifically, Christian Louboutin’s famously seductive red-soled shoes.
 Because of his delightfully desirable and distinctive shoes, Christian Louboutin was chosen to receive the 2019 Couture Council Award.”

-This year’s Couture Council luncheon coincides with MFIT’s Paris, Capital of Fashion exhibition.
-The exhibition will explore how and why Paris became the international capital of fashion, and will feature 23 pairs of shoes, including an exquisite made-to-order design by Christian Louboutin, and approximately 100 fashion ensembles and accessories, dating from the 18th century to the present.
+The 2019 Couture Council luncheon coincided with MFIT’s Paris, Capital of Fashion exhibition.
+The exhibition explores how and why Paris became the international capital of fashion, and features 23 pairs of shoes, including an exquisite made-to-order design by Christian Louboutin, and approximately 100 fashion ensembles and accessories, dating from the 18th century to the present.

 ABOUT THE CHRISTIAN LOUBOUTIN: